Are you thinking about moving to Denver?

 Denver is among the likes of the San Francisco Bay Area and Seattle when it comes to home price appreciation outpacing income growth and affordability.
 Apartments rent for an average of $1,519 a month, with median home prices jumping 10% to $420,000 in 2018.

 If you can stomach the prices, one major pro of living in Denver is the views.
-No matter which neighborhood you choose, the metro is surrounded by 140 miles of panoramic mountain views, totaling 200 visible peaks.
+No matter which neighborhood you choose, the metro area is surrounded by 140 miles of panoramic mountain vistas, including 200 visible peaks.

 Top Neighborhoods in Denver

-- The Highlands – Widely accepted as one of the most desirable places to live, the Highlands, and LoHi (Lower Highlands) specifically, is teeming with innovative restaurant concepts, hip rooftops, patios and boutique shops.
+Widely accepted as one of the most desirable places to live, the Highlands, and LoHi (Lower Highlands) specifically, are teeming with innovative restaurant concepts, hip rooftops, patios and boutique shops.

-- RiNo (River North) – If you don’t want to be a LoDo (Lower Downtown) Ballpark Bro, RiNo is downtown Denver’s hipster neighbor.
-Full of trendy warehouse conversions, street art and an explosion of bars and restaurants, it’s the current place to see and be seen.
+If you don’t want to be a LoDo (Lower Downtown) Ballpark Bro, RiNo is downtown Denver’s hipster neighbor.
+Full of trendy warehouse conversions, street art, and an explosion of bars and restaurants, it’s the current place to see and be seen.

 Average apartment rental: $1,727